heamabc/Chinese-Fund-Data-Scrapping/Readme.md

 ### AWS
 - The server was built in AWS lambda (serverless function).
 - It was written in the Cloud9 IDE
+- It is scheduled to run every day.
 - It would not exceeds the usage of free tier.

 ### Requirements